 It is important to take into consideration that some SA-CTs imply significant private costs to beneficiary families.
 Such costs reduce the net transfer benefits to beneficiaries.
 For beneficiaries who are close to an income cut-off point for eligibility these costs may lead to the decision to give up other income sources in order to claim the assistance (which is a poverty trap).

 Technical Annex to the Part II of this Guide gives a detailed example of Romania with all key performance indicators discussed and mapped to the assessment criteria.
-Other examples include CODI assessment for Uzbekistan (ILO-UNICEF-World Bank) and a recent assessment for Mongolia (World Bank 2020).
+Other examples include a CODI assessment for Uzbekistan (ILO-UNICEF-World Bank) and a recent assessment for Mongolia (World Bank 2020).
 Grosh and al. 2022 present most up to date information on key performance indicators of social assistance programs using most recent data from 70 countries show all of the above-mentioned indicators.
 The upcoming State of Social Protection by the World Bank will further expand the available data.

 Resources are needed to support the most appropriate evaluation methodologies that can attribute costs and impacts to specific programs on primary and secondary beneficiaries.
 Recently as documented in Bastagli et al 2018 there has been a true explosion of strong impact evaluations.
 These help to identify factors linking programs to human development outcomes, economic growth and social cohesion.
 It is important to include arrangements for evaluations or results monitoring into the assessment framework.